ADD CONDITION

 If you are pregnant or breastfeeding, ask a health professional before using the patch.

-What is the storage requirement for the patch?
+What are the storage instructions for the patch?

 Store the patch at room temperature between 20-25°C (68-77°F).